University of Mississippi

 Moreover, I have worked with REU students through the VIGRE

-educational experience, see my teaching vita.
+educational experience, is available in this teaching vita.

 Calculus I, II, Bus.
 Calc.